dss-extensions/dss_capi/docs/usage.md

 ### Immediate Result (IR, classic, updated in v0.10.0)

+**Note (2023-12-12):** See also `DSS_Get_EnableArrayDimensions` and `DSS_Set_EnableArrayDimensions`.
+Enabling array dimensions will interpret the size pointer as a 4 element array, with the last two elements representing the shape of a matrix, if that's the case.

 The immediate/direct result getters use two parameters.
 Its usage is like the follow snippet:

 ```c